smeno004/rshell/README.md

 >(False) <br>

+**Update v 1.2** Rshell now accepts commands of the type
+* `cd <Path>`
+* `cd`
+* `cd -`

+cd PATH changes the directory to the specified path, assuming the path is valid.
+If it is not, then an error is thrown.

+cd changes current working directory to the home directory

+cd - changes current working directory to the previous working directory

+Together the cd commands grants the user full control of thier directory movement!:)

 ###Bugs
 #####Below is a list of known bugs, tread with caution:
 * When parentheses are used, if no connector is used following the parentheses